 National Cheesecake Day on July 30th offers a slice of one of America’s favorite desserts.
-Order up a slice of cheesecake with your favorite topping.
+Order up a cheesecake with your favorite topping.
 Get it delivered or make it at home.

-This smooth dessert hits the spot when dessert time rolls around.
+This smooth dessert hits the spot when the end of the meal rolls around.
 While most cakes have a crumb, cheesecake’s texture is nothing like cake.
 Indeed, its creamy, thick pudding-like character comes from the soft cheese used as the main ingredient.
 Depending on the recipe, either cream cheese or cottage cheese is used.
 When the cheese is mixed with sugar, eggs, and other ingredients, the batter is added to a crust.

 When faced with choosing a cheesecake flavor, don’t panic.
 While the options may seem overwhelming, bakers solved this problem.
 They offer a variety of flavors in one cake.
 So, take one home and try each one.
 Since cheesecakes do come in a wide variety, consider your tastes.
 If you prefer summer fruits and berries, cheesecakes have you covered.
 Tropical options hit the spot, too.
 For coffee lovers, bakers provide a rich selection.
 And don’t forget delicious chocolate and nutty flavors.
 Each cheesecake may be served with fresh fruit, a sauce, whipped cream or plain.

 When it comes to searching for cheesecake’s history, we look to ancient Greece.
 A form of the dessert comes up as a recipe served to athletes.
 It has been found that the earliest attested mention of a cheesecake is by Greek physician Aegimus, who wrote a book on the art of making cheesecakes.